MartinChavez/HTML-CSS/README.md

 Run and Play
 ====================
-All the html files are linked to their respective CSS file.
+All the html files are linked to their respective CSS files.
 Open your browser, change the content and start learning!

 <img src="https://s3-us-west-2.amazonaws.com/testdrivenlearningbucket/learnImage.png"/>